Skip to Content

 The role of the preceptor is to provide the resident with a global understanding of our community hospital medication distribution system.
 The resident will gain experience in the VA distribution process by utilizing multiple software and hardware packages including; Computerized Patient Record System (CPRS), Veterans Health Information System and Technology Architecture (VISTA), ScriptPro, VISTA Chemotherapy Manager (VCM), Talyst and Pyxis.

 All learning activities will be geared towards proficiency with these systems as they will be the foundation for future rotations, patient care activities, and resident projects.
 Learning activities may be facilitated by different pharmacy staff with expertise in certain hardware or software applications.
-Learning activities will be accomplished in parallel with the varied roles of the preceptor including clinical, staff, and administrative workload.

-Internal Medicine (6-week block rotation)
+Internal Medicine (6-weeks)

-It is a six-week experience where the resident will participate in the provision of pharmaceutical care to acute care patients admitted to one of the three internal medicine teams on the Acute Medicine Floor.
+This is a six-week experience where the resident will participate in the provision of pharmaceutical care to acute care patients admitted to one of the three internal medicine teams on the Acute Medicine Floor.

 Most medicine teams consist of an attending, resident, two intern physicians and medical students.
 Each internal medicine team cares for up to 20 patients.
 This rotation allows the resident the opportunity to apply pharmacy-related concepts to patient care as a member of a multi-disciplinary health care team.